Generally, after-care is far more important than the way the aesthetic treatment is carried out.

 Why is it important to use antiseptics regularly after these treatments?
-Although the aesthetic treatment has been carried out correctly, and the area is virtually free from real likelihood of infections at the time of the treatment, the area will be subject to atmospheric agents and in contact with non sterile garments while recovering.
-While the client will have to make sure that all unnecessary infection hazards are avoided, some degree of contact with non sterile objects or garments can sometimes be unavoidable.
+Although the aesthetic treatment has been carried out correctly, and the area is virtually free from a real likelihood of infections at the time of the treatment, the area will be subject to atmospheric agents and in contact with non-sterile garments while recovering.
+While the client will have to make sure that all unnecessary infection hazards are avoided, some degree of contact with non-sterile objects or garments can sometimes be unavoidable.
 Therefore the treated area should be cleaned periodically with an appropriate antiseptic until the scabs will have formed.

 Optional soothing treatment.

 Apply the appropriate soothing product immediately after you have finished the treatment.
 Please note that the main application of the soothing products is eyelid tightening.
 This will minimise the perceived downtime by minimising the swelling.